Announced this week was the official naming ceremony of the RAF’s newest and largest aircraft, the Voyager

 CON NUMBER 3 – Limited High Capacity Refuelling

 Not all of the aircraft will be fitted for the high capacity AAR role, only 5 will be fitted with a Cobham 805E Fuselage Refuelling Unit (FRU) to provide flexibility and high rate offload for large aircraft like the C17 or RC135 (see above).
-The two large aircraft in RAF service which will be able to take maximum advantage from the FRU’s are the A400 and E3
+The two large aircraft in RAF service which will be able to take maximum advantage of the FRU’s are the A400 and E3

 This system also allows different fuel types to be carried and the variation in equipment fit across the small fleet will result in a loss of flexibility as having aircraft in the right place with the right equipment becomes that much more difficult with a non-homogeneous equipment fit.

-The sensible thing, funnily enough that other operators do, is to have a single interchangeable fleet.
+The sensible thing, funnily enough, that other operators do, is to have a single interchangeable fleet.

 CON NUMBER 4 – Self Defence Systems

-No self defence system or flight deck armour was originally specified, in the early 90’s when the programme was initiated these might have been a reasonable things to leave off but for operations today, it is simply unthinkable for an aircraft to fly in hazardous airspace without a full suite of protection systems.
+No self-defence system or flight deck armour was originally specified, in the early 90’s when the programme was initiated these might have been reasonable things to leave off but for operations today, it is simply unthinkable for an aircraft to fly in hazardous airspace without a full suite of protection systems.
 It has been stated that all aircraft will be fitted with suitable defence systems but the impact of this on the contract and the aircraft’s desirability to the lease market is unknown.
 DAS are some of the most restricted systems in existence, closely guarded and seldom discussed.
 Quite how they might be removed so the aircraft could be used for the civilian lease market and refitted without complex engineering and recertification processes is again, unknown.
-If only the core aircraft are fitted with DAS then not only does it make a mockery of that statement but the ones used for surge operations would need to fitted at short notice.
-Not having sufficient DAS equipped aircraft might result in inefficient hub and spoke arrangements where the FSTA aircraft fly into a benign location with personnel transferring to tactical transport for the flight forward.
+If only the core aircraft are fitted with DAS then not only does it make a mockery of that statement but the ones used for surge operations would need to fit at short notice.
+Not having sufficient DAS equipped aircraft might result in the inefficient hub and spoke arrangements where the FSTA aircraft fly into a benign location with personnel transferring to tactical transport for the flight forward.

-In some ways it is perhaps a good thing because had they been specified in the original contract they would have been fitted and probably immediately removed due to obsolescence when the aircraft entered service.
+In some ways, it is perhaps a good thing because had they been specified in the original contract they would have been fitted and probably immediately removed due to obsolescence when the aircraft entered service.
 At least this way the RAF will get the latest DAS but how this is being funded is uncertain.

 It is easy to be seduced by the bungling MoD line on this issue but I suspect that it was not omitted at all, but deleted due to commercial and cost issues.
-It is an interesting excuse; ‘how could we predict we would be flying into high threat environments’ is often heard but whilst hiding behind the convenience of not being able to predict the future we are quite happy to enter into a 27 year contract.
+It is an interesting excuse; ‘how could we predict we would be flying into high threat environments’ is often heard but whilst hiding behind the convenience of not being able to predict the future we are quite happy to enter into a 27-year contract.

 CON NUMBER 5 – Cargo Handling

 The RAF Voyager aircraft will not have a large freight door on the main deck, nor a cargo floor.
-The KC-45 that EADS proposed for the recent US tanker competition had a boom, in flight refuelling receptacle and a full cargo door/floor, for about £120m each.
+The KC-45 that EADS proposed for the recent US tanker competition had a boom, in-flight refuelling receptacle and a full cargo door/floor, for about £120m each.
 Not having suitable cargo handling capabilities on the main deck will limit it to light stores on small pallets and personnel, the lower deck will be able to handle LD3 containers and 463L’s but because upper deck access is limited by a small door the overall cargo capacity will be extremely limited even if the seats could be removed.

 Here is yet another video of something we will not be getting

-This lack of cargo carrying flexibility is arguably the most significant omission from the FSTA contract, have a look here for an image of a Tristar cargo setup.
-If we can have this type of common sense flexibility on a 30 year old aircraft why is it why cannot have the same on our shiny new toys?
+This lack of cargo-carrying flexibility is arguably the most significant omission from the FSTA contract, have a look here for an image of a Tristar cargo setup.
+If we can have this type of common-sense flexibility on a 30-year-old aircraft why is it why cannot have the same on our shiny new toys?